OBSERVABILITY PLATFORM

 5. Enter a Monitor Name.

-6. Choose a Notification policy to determine which notification policy to use at a particular alert severity.
+6. Choose a Notification Policy to determine which notification policy to use at a particular alert severity.

 7. Enter Labels as key/value pairs to categorize and filter monitors.

-8. Enter a valid Prometheus or Graphite query in the Query field to generate a preview of query results.
+8. Enter a valid Prometheus or Graphite query in the Query section to generate a preview of query results.
 Use the preview to review your query for syntax errors, and open the query in the Query Builder to construct, optimize, and debug your query before saving it.

 9. Optional: Group alerts based on the results returned from the query by choosing an option in the Signals section.

-10. Define a condition and sustain period (duration of time) in the Condition section, and assign the resulting alert a severity (warning or critical).
+10. Define a condition and sustain period (duration of time) in the Conditions section, and assign the resulting alert a severity (warning or critical).
 In the Sustain field, enter a value followed by an abbreviated unit such as 60s.
 Valid units are s (seconds), m (minutes), h (hours), or d (days).
 The dialog also displays the notifiers associated with the monitor for reference.

 To alert on missing or no data, select not exists in the Alert when value dropdown.